 The Swedish Pensions Agency pays your national public pension once a month.
 If you are receiving a survivor’s pension, housing supplement or financial support for the elderly, these benefits are paid at the same time.

-Keep in mind that some occupational pensions are paid out automatically when you reach the age of 65, while you need to apply for other occupational pensions.
-Contact your occupational pension company to find out what applies to you.
+Please keep in mind that some occupational pensions are paid out automatically when you reach the age of 65, while you need to apply for other occupational pensions.
+Please contact your occupational pension company to find out what applies to you.

 Tax and pension